barryvdh/laravel-debugbar/readme.md

 composer require fruitcake/laravel-debugbar --dev
 ```

-> Tip: Use the '@beta' flag to try the new 4.x Beta version!
+> Tip: Use 'composer require fruitcake/laravel-debugbar:"^4@beta" --dev' flag to try the new 4.x Beta version!

 Laravel uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.